bernardodesousa/odd-ball/git-cheatsheet.md

 git clone https://github.com/<username>/odd-ball.git

 # Once you're satisfied with your contributions
+-> sync your fork
 git add <changed_file>
-git commit -m "Descriptive message about what you did" git fetch upstream git checkout master git merge upstream/master git push
+git commit -m "Descriptive message about what you did" git push
-* then browse to your fork page and click the pull request button
+-> then browse to your fork page and click the pull request button

 # Configuring a remote for a fork
 git remote -v